rcgsheffield/conda-packages/README.md

 This repository contains Conda package recipies for the University of Sheffield's [ShARC](http://docs.hpc.shef.ac.uk) HPC cluster.

+These include OpenMPI (and packages that depend on OpenMPI) built with support for:
+ - the high-bandwidth, low-latency Intel Omni-Path interconnects used in ShARC
+ - the Grid Engine job scheduler

 ## Writing packages

 Each package should go in its own directory and